-- At the bottom of the Filters panel, click Reset Filters.
+- At the bottom of the Filters panel, click Reset.

 You can view your incidents by filtering the incidents by your username.

-- In the Filter panel, under ASSIGNEE, select your username from the drop-down list.
+- In the Filter panel, under Assignee, select Myself (your full name) from the drop-down list.

 The incidents list shows the incidents that are assigned to you.